Got a minute to help? take our quick website survey >

 If you’re a young person looking for support for your mental health, we have a guide on finding support and visiting your doctor.

-To find out more about living with ADHD and the treatment and support options available, you can find a range of resources on the ADHD Foundation website.
-YoungMinds also have a page on the links between ADHD and mental health that you might find useful.
+If you'd like to find out more about living with ADHD and the treatment and support options available, you might find the YoungMinds page on the links between ADHD and mental health useful.